 - Slave device (Slave node)

-- Node that receives the clock and responds when addressed by master
+- Functioning as a node that receives the clock and responds exclusively when addressed by the master, this device plays a pivotal role in the I2C communication protocol.

-- The maximum number of nodes is limited by the address space, and by the total bus capacitance of 400 pF.
+- The address space and the total bus capacitance of 400 pF collectively limit the maximum number of nodes.

 - Note : Basically SDA and SCL Open drain (So need Pulled up resistor)